OguzPastirmaci/misc/oke-topology-aware/README.md

 ### Using pod affinity
 When using pod affinity, because you're relying on the `topologyKey` instead of node labels, you don't need to provide the values for the `oci.oraclecloud.com/rdma.local_block_id`, `oci.oraclecloud.com/rdma.network_block_id`, and `oci.oraclecloud.com/rdma.hpc_island_id` labels.

+> [!NOTE]
+> Inter-pod affinity and anti-affinity require substantial amounts of processing which can slow down scheduling in large clusters significantly.
+We do not recommend using them in clusters larger than several hundred nodes.
+> Pod anti-affinity requires nodes to be consistently labeled, in other words, every node in the cluster must have an appropriate label matching topologyKey.
+If some or all nodes are missing the specified topologyKey label, it can lead to unintended behavior.

 ```yaml
 apiVersion: apps/v1
 kind: Deployment